-William Butler Yeats, one of the foremost figures of 20th-century literature, was born on this day, June 13, 1865.
+William Butler Yeats, one of the foremost figures of 20th-century literature, was awarded the Nobel Prize for Literature in 1923.

 Editor's note: Yeats was a pillar of the Irish and British literary establishment and in his later years, he served as an Irish Senator for two terms.
 He was a driving force behind the Irish Literary Revival and, along with Lady Gregory, Edward Martyn, and others, founded the Abbey Theatre.
 In 1923, he was awarded the Nobel Prize in Literature as the first Irishman so honored for what the Nobel Committee described as "inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation."